kevjose/Bill-Keep/README.md

 # Bill-Keep App

-Bill-Keep lets you keep record of the shared expenses you have with your friends.
+Bill-Keep lets you keep record of the shared expenses you have with your friends alongwith your personal spendings.

 Usage Demo
 http://billkeep.herokuapp.com/#/sheets/55b212971488f30e00809ad8/